 Amazon Conservation Project Peru

-To many, Manu National Park is the very definition of conservation.
+To many, the Manu Biosphere Reserve is the very definition of conservation.
 The park is a mass of sprawling and Edenlike jungle covering an impressive 17,163km2 of land and boasting an untamed wilderness.
 It is no surprise that Manu is home to a countless array of fascinating and diverse species: jaguars, pumas, giant anteaters and sloths all make their homes here, and 14 species of monkey can be found jumping from branch to branch.
 But it hasn't always been this way; just 30 years ago Manu's landscape was very different from the tropical paradise which we see today.

 Much of Manu's forest (including the Amazon basin) had once stood bare, stripped of life as a result of human activity.
 Logging and farming activities had decimated the area and kept endemic species away, and due to the suffering of the ecosystem, UNESCO had to step in, recognising the area as a Bioreserve in 1977, and later, a World Heritage Site.